khemnavet/dspace-import/README.md

 ### Installation

 The application requires [Python 3](https://www.python.org/).
 It has been tested with Python 3.11 and 3.12.
-The recommended way to install the application is to use a virtual machine.
+The recommended way to install the application is to use a virtual environment.

 Steps: